 What Happens During a Legal Separation

 In many ways a legal separation is like a divorce.
+In most states, couples who would like to legally separate do so by filing a request in family court.
 Couples who are separating generally need to divide the assets that they acquired during the marriage.
 They will also need to make decisions regarding custody arrangements if they have children from the marriage, and there may be child and/or spousal support matters to decide.
-In a legal separation, a couple can bring these issues to the court if need be.
+In a legal separation, a couple can bring these issues to the court if need be, and the court will include such decisions in its order granting the legal separation.
 In most cases the court will use the same kind of analysis in a legal separation to make these determinations that they would in a divorce.